outreachy/website/docs/intern-agreement.md

 **The Project.**

 You agree to perform the Project as assigned to the Application you submitted to Conservancy (the “Application”).
-Your project should be your primary focus and you should dedicate 40 hours per week for the substantial portion of the Program's duration.
+Your project should be your primary focus.
+Unless contrary to any laws where you are located, you should dedicate 40 hours per week to your project for at least 12 weeks of the Program's 13 week duration.
 From time to time, you will deliver work product related to your Project (“Project Work Product”) to your Participating Organization (as set out in the Application) through your Volunteer Mentor or Volunteer Mentors (if applicable, together referred to herein as the “Volunteer Mentor”) (as set out